movinuddin/csci6330/README.md

 2. Sanjana Gutta
 3. Revanth Kumar

+Things to install: Jupyter Notebook, we need to pip install pyspark.

 CCFraudDetectionML.ipynb:
 This file has the code for the creating a ML model used for predicting if a credit card transaction is fraud or not.